TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 guid: bb19cea7-6a39-4b5c-bfcd-5a642df9bcae
 permalink: /2023/07/22/The-Right-Set-of-Skills/
 image: /media/2023-07-22/All_beings_have_four_aspects_of_their_existence.png
-image-credits: MidJourney using a prompt from this article
+image-credits: Photo by Ted Tschopp using Midjourney
+image_alt: Photo by Ted Tschopp using Midjourney

 categories:
   - Role Playing Games
   - FAME